darobin/css-now/README.md

 ## API

-You can use cssnow as a library.
+You can use `css-now` as a library.
 It exports a single function (the default one).
 Call it with `options` and a callback.
 The options (all of which are optional) are:

 * `watch`: boolean, enter watch mode or not.